kvzn/laravel-switchable-mail/README.md

 # laravel-switchable-mail

-It make `Laravel` be able to maintain multiple mail drivers at the same time, and be able to send to different mail addresses with specified mail drivers as configured at runtime automatically.
+It makes `Laravel` be able to maintain multiple mail drivers at the same time, and be able to send to different mail addresses with specified mail drivers as configured at runtime automatically.

 ## Instructions